perspex, resin, carpet, wood, acrylic paint

 Museum of Contemporary Art, purchased with the assistance of Ken and Lisa Fehily, 2006

-Nick Mangan’s work uses materials and objects from both the natural world and the domestic sphere, combining and transforming them into strange and compelling installations.
+Nicholas Mangan’s work uses materials and objects from both the natural world and the domestic sphere, combining and transforming them into strange installations.
 Conjuring elaborate narratives, with suggestions of ritualistic events or mythological environments, Mangan’s works also encourage a consideration of the histories, exchanges and uses of objects, from Persian carpets to Pacific-style wooden bowls.
-Bringing together the exotic and the ordinary, eXoecoaXis is also a composition rich with evocative patterns and textures.
+Using salad bowls souvenired from Fiji in the 1970s and eastern prayer rugs manufactured for a secular western market, Mangan exports the objects of cultural appropriation and exploitation to an imagined natural state, where they subside into decay alongside human and animal bones.

 Nick Mangan, 2005